Rental Car Accident NC: Who Pays, Loss of Use & Total Loss (2026)

 Notify the rental car company

 Call the rental company's accident reporting line as soon as possible.
 Most rental agreements require prompt notification.
-They will give you instructions on next steps -- whether to bring the car to a specific location, get it towed, or get a replacement vehicle.
+Enterprise, Hertz, and Avis all have 24/7 accident lines — failing to report immediately can void your contractual coverage protections.
+They will tell you whether to bring the car in, get it towed, or arrange a replacement.

 File a police report